(The Clown Prince of Baseball)

 - Died July 14, 1984 in Waterbury, CT USA

-Al Schacht, although he had a three year career in the major leagues, became much better known after his playing days as the "Clown Prince of Baseball".
-He became a baseball clown (there were a number of baseball clowns in the first part of the 20th century), and performed mostly at minor league parks as well as at all the major league parks.
+Al Schacht, although he had a three-year career in the major leagues, became much better known after his playing days as the "Clown Prince of Baseball".
+He became a baseball clown (there were a number of such entertainers in the first part of the 20th century), and performed mostly at minor league parks as well as at all the major league parks.

 The coach at his high school thought Al was too small to pitch, so he went to play in the sandlots instead.
 He later returned to the school baseball team but was banned by the Board of Education for his appearance on semipro teams.
 This led him to drop out of school.